 Search and apply for jobs, internships, auditions, and performances among Berkeley’s professional managers.

 Two ways to impress potential employers are internships or school jobs.
-Internships are an invaluable opportunity to test career opportunities, develop skills.
+Internships are an invaluable opportunity to test career opportunities, and develop skills.
 And gain insight into the work and lifestyle of industry professionals.

 You can easily travel to major hubs like Los Angeles, New York, and Nashville and even overseas to international hotspots like Beijing and London.